N0TM3-1/time-harvest/README.md

 My goal is to create an immersive, languageless farming game that is:
 1. **Simple to Learn:** Easy mechanics that are intuitive for beginners.
 2. **Engaging:** Era progression and exploration keep the gameplay fresh.
-3. **Accessible:** A visually rich experience that doesn’t rely on text or language.

 ###### ChatGPT For The Win
 ---